News / Nov 30, 2020

 by Abra Chowdhury

 In-specie super contributions within an SMSF can be a compelling strategy to increase retirement benefits and in some cases manage personal tax liabilities.
 Assets that can be transferred include ASX listed shares and Business Real Property.
-Within the fund the contributions can be treated as either, or a combination of concessional and non-concessional, for any one or a number of members, as long as they all meet the eligibility criteria1.
+Within the fund the contributions can be treated as either, or a combination of concessional and non-concessional, for any one or a number of members, as long as they all meet the eligibility criteria.

 There are a number of key considerations when making in-specie contributions, including: